 Application for Admission

-An application for admission, a $45 application fee, three letters of recommendation, a narrative describing the applicant’s career goals, a felony disclosure statement and official transcripts of all college work must be sent to the Office of Academic Records by the program deadlines.
+Applications for admission must be submitted online.
+The application, a $45 application fee, three letters of recommendation, a narrative describing the applicant’s career goals, a felony disclosure statement and official transcripts of all college work must be sent to the Office of Academic Records by the deadlines established by each degree program.
 Students applying late may encounter delays in admission and may not be able to register for the desired session.
 Transcripts and all other materials submitted in support of an application become the permanent property of the University and will not be returned.

 Graduate students will be admitted to the following categories:

-Students who wish to take graduate courses for professional growth, improvement of skills, or transfer of course credits to a degree program at another institution, but who do not anticipate working for an advanced degree at UNMC, may register as unclassified students subject to the following conditions:
+Non-Degree Seeking Status (Unclassified Students) – Students who satisfy minimum Admission Requirements and desire to complete a minimum of course work without a degree objective.
+Typically, such students wish to take graduate courses for professional growth, improvement of skills, or transfer of course credits to a degree program at another institution, but do not anticipate working for an advanced degree at UNMC.
+Registration as an unclassified student is subject to the following conditions:

-- The student must comply with all requirements for admission to Graduate College.
+- The student must comply with all requirements for admission to the Graduate College.

-- Registration for course instructor and the Dean for Graduate Studies.
+- Registration for each course taken as an unclassified student is subject to the approval of the course instructor and the Dean for Graduate Studies.
 In courses with limited enrollment, preference is given to degree-seeking students with full graduate standing.

 - Re-admittance as an unclassified student for the purpose of enrolling in an additional course is required for each subsequent semester.
 Re-admittance is contingent upon the student maintaining the same academic standards as regular graduate students.